Vermont History Day

 The program is open to Vermont students in grades five through twelve and home study students ages 10 to 18.

-Working individually or in small groups (up to 5), students choose a topic related to the National History Day annual theme, which in 2019 is "Triumph and Tragedy in History."
+Working individually or in small groups (up to 5), students choose a topic related to the National History Day annual theme.
 The topic can relate to Vermont history or US history or world history.
 Vermont History Day is a great venue for personalized learning.